×

 When not at work, he enjoys sports, music and spending time with his family.

-Brigette Finigan is an enrolled member of the Yurok Tribe, descending from Ah-Pah and Kepel villages.
-She is also a Tolowa Dee-ni’ Nation descendent of Howonquet village.
+Brigette Finigan is an enrolled citizen of the Tolowa Dee-ni’ Nation.
 She resides in her ancestral homeland territories in the Pacific Northwest.
 Brigette is currently serving as the Senior Planner for Tolowa Dee-ni’ Nation, where she manages their Planning Division and oversees a multitude of community development projects.
 She has over 40 years of life experience, with over 20 years of work experience in Indian Country.
 She has worked for tribal governments, other tribal organizations, other non-tribal governments, and non-profit community organizations.
 Brigette has experience with both official and volunteer roles as a cultural consultant, advocate, and liaison for indigenous communities.
 Brigette’s area of expertise is in cultural competency and bridging cultural gaps between Indian Country and mainstream American systems and worldviews.

 With expertise spanning organizational development, human resources, strategic planning, and leadership, Lyndalou M. Bullard has made indelible marks throughout her career.
 She has thrived as the Organizational Development & Training Manager at the City of North Las Vegas, pioneering the establishment of a new division and spearheading core competency development.
 As the Business Services Manager at CSN College of Southern Nevada, she supervised instructors, fostered collaborations, and amplified organizational performance.
 Her role as HR Manager of Employee Development at Las Vegas Valley Water District highlighted her ability to architect comprehensive training programs and initiatives, earning accolades and awards.